In May 2014, the country rang in a decisive mandate for change. It is

 funding lines to enable commissioning of the upcoming projects and

-reduce dependencies on your Companys balance sheet.
+reduce dependencies on your Company’s balance sheet, and advanced on

 Before I conclude, I would like to extend my thanks to Team L&T,

-thank my fellow Board Members for their unstinted support and
+like to thank my fellow Board Members for their unstinted support and

 A. M. Naik